September 26, 2021/Skin Care & Beauty

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Dermatologist Shilpi Khetarpal, MD, shares why you need to protect your neck and what to look for in a skin care item.
+Dermatologist Shilpi Khetarpal, MD, shares the best products to fight neck wrinkles and what to look for in skin care items for your neck.

-“The same regimen we recommend for your face is a similar regimen for your neck and décolletage, because your skin ages in similar ways.
-Those are areas that are chronically exposed to sun,” she says.
+“The skin care ingredients we recommend for your face is a similar regimen for your neck and décolletage because your skin ages in similar ways.
+Those are areas that are chronically exposed to sun,” Dr. Khetarpal says.

 The key is prevention.
 Look for ingredients that going to protect you against the elements like sun and pollution.
-And if you’re already seeing signs, no need to stress.
+And if you’re already seeing signs, that’s OK.

-“It’s never too late to start taking care of your neck,” says Dr. Khetarpal.
+“It’s never too late to start taking care of your neck,” she encourages.

 Advertisement